YubicoLabs/cose-two-party-signing-algs-rfc/draft-lundberg-cose-two-party-signing-algs.md

 # Implementation Status {#impl-status}

-This section will be removed in the final version of the draft.
+This section is to be removed from the specification by the RFC Editor before publication as an RFC.

 There are currently two known implementations using features defined by this specification: